 Click here for latest infrared satellite animation

-Weather Outlook for Redding, Shasta Lake City, Anderson, Cottonwood, and Red Bluff Today: Cloudy with showers.
+Weather Outlook for Redding, Shasta Lake City, Anderson, Cottonwood, and Red Bluff Today: Cloudy with periods of rain or showers.
 Max temps 52 to 56.
-South wind 8 to 16 mph.
-Tonight: Partly cloudy with the showers ending.
-Min temps 40 to 48.
-Light wind.
+South wind 12 to 25 mph.

 Click on images below to enlarge them...

 Chris Fontana — a.k.a. “the Old Forecaster” — started his career as a meteorologist with the National Weather Service (NWS) in Sacramento.
 After four years as a weather officer in the USAF he transferred to the NWS office in Redding.
 He was the meteorologist in charge of the Redding office from 1976 until it closed in 1996.
 From 1996 until his retirement in 2005, he was the meteorologist in charge of the USFS Predictive Service Unit.
 Chris and his wife Jane have been married over 40 years and he works as a window covering installer in her business, Westwood Window Coverings.